-The City will pay up to an additional \$50 per month to those employees paying out of pocket for City health plan premiums.
-This shall not increase any cash payments, nor will there be any cash paid for any unused portion of the up to \$50 per month additional City contribution.
+The City will pay up to an additional \$255 per month to those employees paying out of pocket for City health plan premiums.
+This shall not increase any cash payments, nor will there be any cash paid for any unused portion of the up to \$255 per month additional City contribution.

-Employees hired on or after the adoption of this Resolution, and who waive medical coverage per the provisions below, will receive a maximum of \$600 per month as taxable cash.
+Employees hired on or after November 12, 2024, and who waive medical coverage per the provisions below or elect health plan coverages (medical, dental, vision, and/or supplemental benefits) lower than the monthly benefit allowance per month, will receive a maximum of \$600 per month as taxable cash.